inclusive-design/adaptive-palette/docs/WordPrediction.md

 ## Saved Data

-Messages are kept in the shared **Message Log** in browser local storage, one record per message the user has said.
-Each record contains:
+Messages are kept in the shared **Message Log**, one record per message the user has said.
+Every message is stored and none is ever deleted; see [Storage.md](devDoc/Storage.md).
+Each record
+contains:

 * Timestamp
 * The message's symbols, including their labels, indicators, and modifiers